The hockey-stick conjecture for activated random walk: Introduction

+The theory of \emph{self-organized criticality} was introduced by Bak, Tang, and Wiesenfeld in the late 1980s to explain how critical-like behavior resembling lab-tuned phase transitions appears throughout nature without external tuning \cite{BakTangWiesenfeld87, BakTangWiesenfeld88}.
+Their seminal work has proven highly influential, with over ten thousand citations across diverse fields.
+The basic premise is that gradual tensioning among many components that is occasionally released in sudden bursts causes systems---such as snow slopes, tectonic plates, and star surfaces---to hover in complex states with power-law and fractal expressions.
+Their motivating illustration was of a growing sandpile on a table that reaches then sustains a critical slope once the sand begins to spill off the edges.
+Quoting \cite{BakTangWiesenfeld88},

+\begin{quote} To illustrate the basic idea of self-organized criticality in a transport system, consider a simple pile of sand.
+Suppose we start from scratch and build the pile by randomly adding sand, a grain at a time.
+The pile will grow, and the slope will increase.
+Eventually, the slope will reach a critical value (called the angle of repose); if more sand is added it will slide off.\,\ldots The critical state is an attractor for the dynamics. \end{quote}

+Bak, Tang, and Wiesenfeld introduced the \emph{abelian sandpile} as a model for self-organized criticality, emphasizing that they were ``interested in the general behavior of nonlinear diffusion dynamics\ldots and not in sand piles, per se.''
+Based on simulations, they argued that the model behaved as in their illustration, increasing in density with the addition of particles until reaching a critical state.
+Crucially, they claimed that ``[o]nce the critical point is reached, the system stays there.''

+Many years later, Fey, Levine, and Wilson refuted this claim \cite{fey2010approach,fey2010driving}.
+Their evidence suggests that the two-dimensional abelian sandpile increases in density until it reaches the critical density for an infinite version of the model with a tuned phase transition, but then slowly decreases to a limiting density differing in the fourth decimal place.
+They rigorously proved this behavior for the abelian sandpile on several more tractable graphs (see Figure~\ref{fig:flower}).
+They identified this behavior as one of several examples of nonuniversality for the abelian sandpile caused by its slow mixing (see also \cite{jo2010comment,levine2015threshold,hough2019sandpiles,hough2021cutoff}).

-A modification of the stochastic sandpile model, known as \emph{activated random walk} (ARW), was introduced in \cite{dickman2010activated} as a potentially more tractable model.
+A sandpile model with stochastic evolution called \emph{activated random walk} (ARW) was introduced in \cite{dickman2010activated} and is believed to be an adequately universal model of self-organized criticality.
 It can be formulated as an interacting particle system on a graph with active and sleeping particles.
 Active particles perform simple random walk at exponential rate 1.
 When an active particle is alone, it falls asleep at exponential rate $\lambda \in (0,\infty)$.
-Sleeping particles remain in place, but become active if an active particle moves to their site.
+Sleeping particles remain in place but become active if an active particle moves to their site.
 If all active particles fall asleep, the system stabilizes with every site in the final configuration either empty or containing exactly one sleeping particle.